Yardbarker

 Sometimes intentional and sometimes very much not, the live concert setting can yield unexpected delights and strange curiosities, the wildest of which we're rounding up here.
 (For the sake of levity, we'll be dismissing outright tragic events.)

-20 ways The Beatles changed the world
+Measuring the impact The Beatles had on the world

 The de facto ground zero from which contemporary rock and pop culture emerged, The Beatles did a few things better than their peers and even did a few things no one had yet conceived of.
 Thus, let's celebrate the 20 ways that The Beatles changed the world.